 The Kirk Kerkorian School of Medicine at UNLV

 Providing a stable learning environment for current and future medical students has been a top priority for us.
-So, we turned our goals for Nevada’s future into a reality by providing UNLV with their very own Medical Education Building to help enhance the medical community within Southern Nevada.
-Carefully crafted by TSK Architects, the new building will allow the medical program to double in class size; ranging from 120 students to 180 in the future – given the structure’s adaptable design.
+So, we turned our goals for Nevada’s future into a reality by providing UNLV with its very own medical education facility, which is now open as the Kirk Kerkorian Medical Education Building.
+Carefully crafted by TSK Architects, the new building – which is the first-ever to bear the Southern Nevada business trailblazer and philanthropist’s name – allows the medical program to double in class size; ranging from 120 students to 180 in the future.
+With the intention of future growth, the Nevada medical field includes the following:

-- Simulation sites
+• Simulation sites

-- Administration offices
+• Administration offices

-- Learning Resource Center
+• Learning Resource Center

-- Clinical skills and Anatomy training
+• Clinical skills and Anatomy training

-- Physiology labs
+• Physiology labs

 The Purpose